-Callaway Golf Company (ELY) Upgraded Issued by Wall Street Gurus
+Callaway Golf Company (ELY) upgraded Issued by Wall Street Gurus

-Callaway Golf Company (NYSE:ELY) went down by -0.59% from its latest closing price compared to the recent 1-year high of $37.75.
-The company’s stock price has collected -6.33% of loss in the last five trading sessions.
+Callaway Golf Company (NYSE:ELY) went up by 10.64% from its latest closing price compared to the recent 1-year high of $37.75.
+The company’s stock price has collected -0.22% of loss in the last five trading sessions.
 Press Release reported on 12/13/21 that Callaway Golf Company Announces New $50 Million Stock Repurchase Program

 Is It Worth Investing in Callaway Golf Company (NYSE :ELY) Right Now?